lazyslacker/gen-ai-bootcamp-2025/sentence-constructor/openai/prompt.md

 - Try to provide a non-nested bulleted list
 - Talk about the vocabulary but try to leave out the japanese words since the student can refer to the vocabulary table
+- Be concise
 - Reference Considerations section below for good consideration examples

 ## Last Checks

-- Make sure you read the Considerations section and tell me that you have read it
+- Read the Considerations section and confirm that you have read it
-- Make sure you read the Sentence Structure Examples section for examples and tell me that you have read it
+- Read the Sentence Structure Examples section for examples and confirm that you have read it
-- Make sure you check the vocabulary table for all requirements
+- Check the vocabulary table for all requirements

 ## Sentence Structure Examples